LabInternetPub/DependencyInjection/README.md

 ![alt text](https://github.com/LabInternetPub/DependencyInjection/blob/master/img/Spring-bean-life-cycle.png "Bean lifecycle")

 Once the beans are created they "live" in an ApplicationContext where they can be found and used.
-There are diffent scopes for the beans, most of which are only available in a web application:
+There are different scopes for the beans, most of which are only available in a web application:
 * Singleton: the default.
 A single instance object is created for each definition class
 * Prototype: there may be several instance objects for a given class
 * Request, Session, GlobalSession, Application, WebSocket: correspond to web related scopes that we'll see during the course